YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Shed hair cluster 2.5 months after hair transplant

-How should you comb or wash at this stage?
+How should you wash and comb at this stage?

-At 2.5 months, normal gentle washing is usually allowed, but the patient should not aggressively scratch, scrape, or test the grafts.
-If the scalp feels irritated, it is better to slow down and use mild products rather than repeatedly checking the same area.
+By 2.5 months, normal gentle washing is usually allowed, but aggressive scratching, scraping, or testing the grafts can irritate the scalp.
+If the scalp feels irritated, slow down and use mild products rather than repeatedly checking the same area.

-When a patient has persistent crusting, itching, pimples, or soreness, the issue may be inflammation rather than graft loss.
-The right answer then is skin review and aftercare adjustment, not panic.
+When persistent crusting, itching, pimples, or soreness is present, the issue may be inflammation rather than graft loss.
+The right response is skin review and aftercare adjustment, not panic.

-Shedding should be reviewed promptly when it is associated with fresh bleeding, increasing pain, heat, swelling, yellow or green discharge, bad smell, fever, expanding redness, or an area that looks wounded rather than normally healing.
+Shedding needs prompt review when it is associated with fresh bleeding, increasing pain, heat, swelling, yellow or green discharge, bad smell, fever, expanding redness, or an area that looks wounded rather than normally healing.

-If the scalp looks calm and the only finding is hair shedding, the patient usually needs reassurance, timeline education, and follow up rather than panic.
+If the scalp looks settled and the only finding is hair shedding, the next step is usually reassurance, timeline education, and follow up rather than emergency repair planning.

 Normal shedding is not a sign of poor surgery, but poor surgery can still reduce graft survival.
 The difference is important.